 1. Work on The Idea

 Knowing everything about your heroes and the shooting location is one of the tasks of a photographer.
-Explore the area in which you plan to shoot, read about the basic habits of your characters, about their behavior at certain times of the day.
+Explore the area in which you plan to shoot, read about the essential habits of your characters, about their behavior at certain times of the day.

 Work through the specific story to the end before embarking on your next fun photography tour.
-You can film the same location at different times of the year to show your story from different angles.
+You can film the exact location at different times of the year to show your story from different angles.
 You will get a real photo story about a lion’s pride or a baby leopard growing up.

 2. Prepare Carefully for Filming